aliyun-sls/sls-doc/src/en/dataprocessdemo/text_transform.md

      )
      ```

-  2. 可以使用 JSON 函数进行展开操作，具体如下：
+  2. Use a JSON function to expand the data.

      ```python
      e_json("normalize_data",depth=1,fmt='full')
      ```

-  3. 综上 LOG DSL 规则可以如以下形式：
+  3. To sum up, use the following LOG DSL rules:
      ```python
      e_set(
      	"normalize_data",